Thanvi-5/Netflix-2021-data-analysis/README.md

-# Netflix-2021-data-analysis
+# Netflix Data Analysis

-Data Analysis of Netflix TV Shows and Movies Dataset
+This project explores Netflix TV Shows and Movies using a dataset from 2021.
+It covers data cleaning, visualization, and insights about content types, ratings, genres, and countries.

+# Tools Used
+- Python
+- Pandas, Matplotlib, Seaborn
+- Jupyter Notebook

+# Key Skills Demonstrated
+- Data Cleaning & Preprocessing
+- Visualization with Seaborn
+- Insight Extraction